VW may buy back some cars in emissions scandal - CEO on CNBC

-LONDON European shares fell on Tuesday as banks and tech stocks weighed, led lower by a slump in Dialog Semiconductor's shares, though energy stocks provided support.
+BRIEF-LeEco says merger agreement to acquire Vizio will not proceed due to regulatory headwinds

+* LeEco - LeEco Global Group Ltd's merger agreement to acquire vizio will not proceed due to regulatory headwinds

-FRANKFURT German automaker Volkswagen (VOWG_p.DE) may end up buying back some cars affected by the emissions scandal, its chief executive told CNBC in an interview.
+FRANKFURT Jan 11 German automaker Volkswagen may end up buying back some cars affected by the emissions scandal, its chief executive told CNBC in an interview.

 "In some cases it's very easy to repair the cars, in other cases it's very expensive and in that case we have to negotiate whether it would be better to bring back some of the cars to Volkswagen," Matthias Mueller told CNBC at the Detroit auto show on Monday.